 - When the oil is almost ready, shake fillets in flour, dip in egg mixture, and shake in flour-cornmeal.
 Gently shake the fish to remove excess coating.
 Place fish in oil and fry until both sides are golden brown.

 - Drain on paper towels or wire racks.

 This recipe for baked fish can be used with any lean, mild fish fillets, and it works great for baked flounder.
 I like to make crabmeat stuffing for my stuffed flounder, but you might prefer using bread stuffing instead.
 Boxed mixes work pretty well here, although I usually add a little more butter than what’s suggested in the directions on the box, along with an egg.

 - 4 long, thin flounder fillets without skin

 - Salt and pepper

-- Rinse and dry fillets and place on a tray or platter.
+- Rinse and dry fillets and place them on a tray or platter.
 Place ¼ crabmeat stuffing at the wide end of each fillet.
-Fold narrow end over stuffing and tuck underneath.
+Fold the narrow end over the stuffing and tuck it underneath.